-Joseph Nzioki, Financial Analyst, works closely with Brenda Mathis, program director, and Rodney Dickerson, program manager on the 401(a) Retirement Plan and OPEB Fund.
+Joseph Nzioki, Financial Analyst, works closely with Rodney Dickerson, program director on the 401(a) Retirement Plan and OPEB Fund.
 He assists with the monthly asset reconciliation for the 401(a) and OPEB Fund.
 Mr. Nzioki participates in the quarterly 529 investment meetings.